Head to Head Comparison: Ever-Glory International Group (EVK) vs. Its Rivals

 Summary

-Ever-Glory International Group competitors beat Ever-Glory International Group on 7 of the 10 factors compared.
+Ever-Glory International Group peers beat Ever-Glory International Group on 8 of the 10 factors compared.

 Ever-Glory International Group, Inc. enagegs in providing supply chain solutions and retailing of fashion apparel through its subsidiaries.
 The firm also involves in the development and design, sampling, sourcing, quality control, manufacturing, logistics, customs clearance, and distribution of garment and accessories.
 It operates through the Wholesale and Retail segments.
 The Wholesale segment consists of complete set of services of supply chain management and worldwide sale of apparel to domestic and international casual wear, sportswear, and outerwear brands and retailers in major markets.
 The Retail segment offers retail-channel sales to consumers through retail stores.
 The company was founded on October 19, 1994 and is headquartered in Nanjing, China.